Lessons that COVID-19 taught me about Estate Planning, life in general, being a business owner, and being a parent

 Cherish the time you have.

 Time is fleeting.
-Those dinners with my wife, just the two of us, remembering what brought us together back in college.
+Those dinners with my wife, just the two of us, remember what brought us together back in college.
 Driving the kids to practice and watching them compete in sports and activities they love is irreplaceable.
 My life’s greatest joy is watching my kids do what they love.
-I love seeing Gabby take the stage in a dance competition, her beauty and grace on high display, but right beneath that is her determination, competitive spirit, and love for her art.
+I love seeing Gabby take the stage in a dance competition, her beauty and grace are on high display, but right beneath that is her determination, competitive spirit, and love for her art.
 It’s a time when her normally guarded emotions really shine through, sharing with the audience her joys and her pains.
 I relish watching Mikey strap on his catcher’s mask and crouch behind the plate and seeing that switch go off – from a funny but quiet young man to an intensely focused captain of the diamond.
 His eyes are intense, daring any baserunners to try and steal.
 “Go ahead, try it,” they say.

 Giving driving lessons to your kids can be fun.

 Well, maybe not fun, when you’re closing your eyes and slamming your foot down on an imaginary brake.
 But I got to spend hours of daddy-daughter time with Gabby, just the two of us.
-We talked, we bonded and talked some more.
+We talked, we bonded, and talked some more.
 It was totally worth all of the death-defying moments.